optimised aviation planning

 overview

-At a deep-tech startup specializing in quantum-inspired optimization algorithms, a robust mathematical engine for aircraft crew assignment had been developed.
+Likewise, an optimized model for aircraft crew assignment had been developed.
 My role as a Product Design intern was to translate this engine into a user-centric interface during a 16-week sprint.

 I worked along a team of 3 application developers, and the software team to design an interface that translated a heavy constraints based system to an intuitive UI for future aviation planners.